Jaguar to decide on global footprint after China plant

 Targeting growth in untapped markets with strong economic growth would ensure production remained at peak levels in the UK after the Chinese plant, which will only build cars for that market, begins production.

-Speth declined to give details of when the Chinese plant, which is being built with local partner Chery Automobile, would start production.
+Speth declined to give details of when the Chinese plant, which is being built with local partner Chery Automobile CHERY.UL, would start production.

 "There are areas which really can grow.
 Turkey, Eastern Europe, for example, we can leverage," Speth said.
 "Therefore, we have a huge network development to fuel this volume."